-- What are the strategies and measures adopted by the University?
+- 2. What are the strategies and measures adopted by the University?
 NUS has adopted the following approaches for the well-being and safety of our community. - a.
-Where possible, staff and students are advised to lessen contact with others in their daily activities or transactions so as to minimise crossinfection. - b.
+Where possible, staff and students are advised to lessen contact with others in their daily activities or transactions so as to minimise cross-infection. - b.
 Wearing of mask is still mandatory at all times, except when eating, drinking, doing strenuous exercises and any other conditions as stated in the section 'Mandatory Wearing of Mask' on Page 7. - c.
 We will be encouraging more people to come back to campus, for instance, having many more face-to-face classes for those modules with enrolment no more than 50 students.
 This will be done at a measured pace, while respecting the density constraints of facilities. - d.
-The split team work arrangement will no longer be enforced in Phase 3.
-However, the arrangement will continue for critical university functions such as campus security, campus infrastructure, NUS IT and senior management. - e.
+The split team work arrangement will no longer be enforced in Phase 3 (subjected to prevailing government guidelines).
+However, the arrangement will continue for critical university functions such as campus security, campus infrastructure, NUS IT and senior management.

+- e.
 Staff and students who are on campus must adhere to safe distancing measures and wear masks at all times.
 They must maintain 1 metre safe distance separation at all venues and amenities.
-Staff and students can gather as a group of maximum 08 pax per group for meeting, discussions, dining, etc., with maintaining the 1m safe distance separation amongst adjacent persons.

-- f.
-Safe distancing of at least 1 metre and a maximum crowd density of 50 persons per venue with appropriate capacity should be maintained at all times.
-If safe distancing of 1 metre within the group is not feasible, the safe distance 1 metre requirement can be enforced between adjacent groups of maximum 08 pax per group.
-There should not be intermingling between groups. - g.
+Staff and students can gather as a group of maximum 08 pax per group (or the prevailing number as stated by MOM) for meeting, discussions, dining, etc., with maintaining the 1m safe distance separation amongst adjacent persons. - f.
+Safe distancing of at least 1 metre (side-to-side separation between two adjacent persons) and a maximum crowd density of 50 persons per venue with appropriate capacity should be maintained at all times.
+If safe distancing of 1 metre within the group is not feasible, the safe distance 1 metre requirement can be enforced between adjacent groups of maximum 08 pax per group (or the prevailing number as stated by MOM).
+There should not be inter-mingling between groups. - g.
 Working-from-home and online classes will continue to be an option for those who are vulnerable or living with vulnerable family members. - h.
-Safe distancing for dining in canteens is set at 1 metre. - Minimum of safe distancing of 1 metre should be maintained between groups of maximum 08 diners per group in dining halls of Halls, Residential Colleges and Residences. - j.
+Safe distancing for dining in canteens is set at 1 metre (side-to-side separation between two adjacent persons). - i.
+Minimum of safe distancing of 1 metre should be maintained between groups of maximum 08 diners per group (or the prevailing number as stated by MOM) in dining halls of Halls, Residential Colleges and Residences. - j.
 It will be part of our best practice to clean and sanitise work stations, meetings areas, surfaces, and equipment before and after use.